 I went for New Year’s Eve to Khaosan this year with my friend and it was definitely worth it.
 We spent a couple of hours drinking beer at some outdoor bars while watching the scene and countdown and after midnight headed to Gulliver’s for party and girls hunting.
 Oh yes, there are incredible many hot Thai chicks coming to Khaosan for NYE and unlike usually the majority not being hookers but all sorts of Bangkokians, students, workers whatever, some even Hi-So’s and I also saw a Thai TV star with her Tom drinking Singha at some basic outdoor joint on the street.

 Just 10 mins walk from Khaosan Road is Sanam Luang, the Royal Plaza.
-The atmosphere here is a lot more relaxed than anywhere else in town with local Thais sitting together in groups, praying and launching Khom Lois (sky laterns) into the air.
+The atmosphere here is a lot more relaxed than anywhere else in town with local Thais sitting together in groups, praying and launching Khom Lois (sky lanterns) into the air.

 Clubbing & Thai Girls in Bangkok on New Year’s Eve

-Of course every restaurant and club in downtown Bangkok has their special New Year’s Eve events going on and to check what’s hot this year just visit Siam2Nite which is the main online resource for nightlife events in Bangkok.
+Of course every restaurant and club in Sukhumvit Bangkok has their special New Year’s Eve events going on and to check what’s hot this year just visit Siam2Nite which is the main online resource for nightlife events in Bangkok.

 Happy New Year!